transecs.gms : Transportation model as equilibrium problem using embedded complementarity

 Main file : transecs.gms

-$Title Transportation model as equilibrium problem using embedded complementarity (TRANSECS,SEQ=14)
+$title Transportation model as equilibrium problem using embedded complementarity (TRANSECS,SEQ=14)

 Dantzig's original transportation model TRNSPORT (in the GAMS Model